allinurl/goaccess/README.md

 * General Statistics, bandwidth, etc.
 * Time taken to serve the request (_useful to track pages that are slowing down your site_)
+* Metrics for cumulative, average and slowest running requests
 * Top Visitors
 * Requested files
 * Requested static files, images, swf, js, etc.